 Whatever it is that tantalizes your senses, Maui has something to offer everyone.
 Having lived on Maui for 10 years I put together a list of the top things to do in Maui.
-Get ready to buy your ticket and start planning your Maui vacation!
+Get ready to buy your ticket, begin packing and start planning your Maui vacation!

 - Book your hotel and find out the best places to stay and what part of the island to base yourself out of.